 1 cup semisweet chocolate chips

 Gather the ingredients.

-In a medium bowl, stir together the flour, baking powder, and baking soda.
+Stir together the flour, baking powder, and baking soda in a medium bowl.

-In a large bowl, cream together the butter, granulated sugar, and brown sugar.
+Cream together the butter, granulated sugar, and brown sugar in a large bowl.

 Beat the eggs and vanilla extract into the butter mixture.

 Gradually stir in the flour mixture.
 Stir in the milk chocolate chips, semi-sweet chocolate chips, white chips, and nuts.